timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 - debugging responses from the LLM
 - executing LLM-generated code in the browser

-hashbrown is isomorphic, meaning that it supports server-side rendering.
-However, hashbrown is built specifically for frontend web applications.
+Hashbrown is isomorphic, meaning that it supports server-side rendering.
+However, Hashbrown is built specifically for frontend web applications.
 This means that we do not currently solve the challenges for interfacing with Large Language Models for text generation using node, deno, or bun on the server.

 ---

-## What can hashbrown do today?
+## What can Hashbrown do today?

-Today, hashbrown is focused on achieving these core principles:
+Today, Hashbrown is focused on achieving these core principles:

 - **Headless**: build your UI how you want
-- **Reactive**: hashbrown is tightly integrated with the reactive architecture provided by Angular and React
+- **Reactive**: Hashbrown is tightly integrated with the reactive architecture provided by Angular and React
 - **[Platform Agnostic](/docs/angular/start/platforms)**: use any supported LLM provider
 - **[Streaming](/docs/angular/concept/streaming)**: LLMs can be slow, so streaming is baked into the core
 - **[Components](/docs/angular/concept/components)**: generative UI using your trusted and tested Angular and React components
 - **[Runtime](/docs/angular/concept/runtime)**: safely execute LLM-generated JavaScript code in the client

-Today hashbrown ships with an adapter for four AI providers:
+Today Hashbrown ships with an adapter for four AI providers:

 - OpenAI
 - Azure OpenAI
 - Google Gemini
 - Writer

-Finally, hashbrown currently supports text-based communication with Large Language Models.
+Finally, Hashbrown currently supports text-based communication with Large Language Models.
 We anticipate building support for additional media in future releases.

 ---

-## Why is streaming important for hashbrown?
+## Why is streaming important for Hashbrown?

 Large Language Models are excellent at generating predictive text based on training data and context.
 Due to the high computation costs associated with this technology, it becomes necessary to stream information to the client over time.
 Models vary in terms of capabilities, abilities to complete tasks, and performance.
 In many cases, users can begin to gain immediate value from the first bits of information provided.

-And so, we wanted this same capability baked into the core of the user experience when building intelligent applications with hashbrown.
+And so, we wanted this same capability baked into the core of the user experience when building intelligent applications with Hashbrown.
 As a result, we're taking the streaming responses from LLMs, normalizing them across different AI providers, then encoding them into a binary response ready to stream to your web application.
 We take care of the error handling along the way too, letting you deal with errors in a hopefully pleasant way.